Boglins: Re-released Boglins

-Mattel rejuvenated the Boglins line in 2000 through Lansay, Awesome Toys and Vivid Imagination with two new series of puppets: large, electronic ones that talked, and several smaller ones that stuck out their tongues or spat water when squeezed.
+Mattel relaunched the Boglins line in 2000 through Lansay, Awesome Toys and Vivid Imagination with two new series of puppets: large, electronic ones that talked, and several smaller ones that stuck out their tongues or spat water when squeezed.
 In 2016 there was a Boglin art show in New York by Clutter Arts featuring a Boglin mold painted by multiple artists.
-Boglins would make a return in 2017 under a licensing deal with Seven Towns and Clutter Magazine in limited run batches to the collector's market.
-In August 2022, there is an expected release of the Bat Boglins and King Sponk series, with a limited edition TheBoglins.com online exclusive Bat Boglin Orlock, which will be autographed and numbered by creator Tim Clarke.
-Pre-orders are now open.
-Clarke has made recent appearances at collector's conventions and other special events to promote and autograph Boglins.
+Boglins made a return in 2017 under a licensing deal with Seven Towns and Clutter Magazine in limited run batches to the collector's market.